Search features

 Angela Lynn Smith Email Email More info More Info

-...The field of study for this course rests with significant developments in theatre which have had lasting ramifications on the way in which theatre is perceived and made.
-Beginning with the origins of recorded western drama, this course will survey major eras of history leading to important trends of...
+...The field of study for this course rests in the significant developments of theatre: from the Primitive to the Restoration era.
+Beginning with the origins of recorded drama, this course will survey major eras of history and theatre across the globe leading to important trends we see in contemporary ...

-a section of the History of Western Theater course in Theatre - DRM
+a section of the Early Theatre History course in Theatre - DRM

 AGH 213 01 - Horticultural Plants (2009-2010 Academic Year Fall)